Translation-invariant functional clustering on COVID-19 deaths adjusted on population risk factors: Investigating geographical disparities for

-Figure~\ref{fig:estimm} shows the estimator of the $\hat\mu$ and the density of the index for a range of the index covering $90\%$ of the observed index (this trimming, only performed for this plot, avoids over-interpretation of the curve due to extreme points).
-This figure confirms that overweight BMI classification, diabetes, COPD and kidney diseases are factors increasing the \cov mortality.
+The impact of these covariates on the daily death rate is made throughout the index $X_i^\top\hat\gamma^{\{2,5\}}$ where $\hat\gamma^{\{2,5\}}=(0.533, 0.000, 0.658, 0.531, 0.000)^\top$ and the regression function $\hat\mu$.
+Figure~\ref{fig:estimm} shows the estimator of the $\hat\mu$ and the density of the index for a range covering $90\%$ of the observed index (this trimming, performed only for this plot, avoids over-interpretation of the curve due to extreme points).
+Overall, the shape of $\hat\mu$ implies that the more the index is, the more is the \cov death rate.
+Moreover, the estimator of the density of the index is smoothed enough to ensure a consistent estimation of the regression function.
+Note that the three relevant covariates in $X_i$ are composed of one PCA-scores measuring environmental risk factors and two PCA-scores measuring the medical risk factors.
+Thus, these results confirm that diabetes, overweight, smoking, pulmonary disease, cardiovascular disease, HIV, hypertension and age are risk factors for the \cov (see Table~\ref{tab:cor} to interpret the relation between the PCA-scores and the risk factors).
 These results are in agreement with the main mortality risk factors identified in medical publications (see \citet[Table 1]{zhou2020clinical} and \citet[Figure 2]{gupta2020factors}).

-We now illustrate the impact of the adjustment on the population risk factors.
-Table~\ref{tab:exCharact} shows the population risk factors and the index of three regions: France, United Kingdom and Ireland.

-For example, France and Ireland have a population that is less at risk than the United Kingdom.
-Taking population risk factors into consideration is vital in order to properly compare the impact of the disease on different regions.
-Considering the population risk factors is a major key point to compare the impact of the disease on different regions.
-Figure~\ref{fig:appli_deaths} shows the \cov daily death curves without considering the population risk factors (on the left) and when considering the population risk factors (on the right).

-Thus, if population characteristics were neglected, one can claim that the first wave of the disease (April-May 2020) is similar for these three regions.
-However, considering the population risk factors, we see that France and Ireland were impacted more greatly than the United Kingdom.
+Moreover, the population density and the concentrations of nitrogen dioxide and fine particulate matter also increase the \cov mortality risk.
+Additionally, these results align with the findings of other works \citep{sy2021population,copat2020role,pozzer2020regional}.